-Starting in July 2021, marketplaces who wish to sell goods to the customers of the European Union, face new regulations.
+Starting in July 2021, marketplaces that sell goods to the customers of the European Union, face new regulations.
 They must either register a taxable entity in the EU or get fiscal representation for themselves.

 This is because the EU will abolish the import VAT exemption threshold.
 And due to that, all sales to the EU consumers by non-EU sellers will now be declared in customs.
 And will also be fully subject to VAT and other taxes.
 The non-EU sellers can collect import VAT at the point of sale on consignments valued up to €150 through an Import One-Stop-Shop (IOSS) scheme.

 To use the IOSS, non-EU sellers must have fiscal representation in the EU.
-Fiscal Representative is a tax registered company in the EU who acts on behalf of non-EU sellers for VAT reporting purposes.
+Fiscal Representative is a tax-registered company in the EU that acts on behalf of non-EU sellers for VAT reporting purposes.

 What is the IOSS?

 The Import One-Stop Shop is a new system for handling VAT and other taxes that one must pay when importing goods to any EU country.